Do You Feel Lucky?

 Another mythical Irish tradition is the Leprechaun.
 Leprechauns are a part of Irish folklore, and finding one is considered lucky as they might share their pot of gold with you.
 You might see where this safety tip is going.
 There is a pattern we are creating – luck.
 Luck is defined by Webster as a chance happening of fortunate or adverse effects.

 In the safety world, we might look at an incident and be tempted to say something about the employees involved were “lucky” not to have been harmed, or that they were “unlucky” because there were injuries.
 But do we really want to build our safety systems on myths and folklore?

 A better idea would be to base your safety on the hierarchy of controls, now called the hierarchy of risk treatments as established by the American National Standards Institute (ANSI) and the American Society of Safety Professionals (ASSP), including ANSI/ASSP Z10.0 – 2019, Occupational Health and Safety Management Systems, and ANSI/ASSE Z590.3 – 2021, Prevention through Design Guidelines for Addressing Occupational Hazards and Risks in Design and Redesign Processes.
-The hierarchy of the risk treatments is identified in the following graphic.

 As identified in the hierarchy of risk treatments, the more effective safety controls remove any element of luck from the picture.
 Avoid any contact with harmful, risky, unsafe operations.
 Eliminate contact with unsafe procedures, equipment, and/or hazardous materials, or at least substitute less risky operations.